 Danny transferred to The Joint Staff J-3 at the Pentagon in 2007.
 During this assignment, he led a team of military officers and civilians from Australia, Canada, France, Germany, Italy, the United Kingdom and the United States to improve strategic interoperability of the member nations’ militaries and influence national leaders and policy.
 Additionally, he planned for and spoke at 15 international conferences in six countries.

-He transferred to Programs & Resources, Headquarters Marine Corps for his final assignment and retired from the Marine Corps as a Lieutenant Colonel in 2012.
+He retired from the Marine Corps as a Lieutenant Colonel in 2012.

 During his career, Danny’s superiors consistently recognized him at the end of each assignment with a personal award (i.e., a medal) for his leadership and process improvement (establishing or making the policies and procedures better than when he arrived).

 Along his leadership journey, Danny recognized that he’s wired with a teacher’s heart and has a passion to encourage other leaders at work, at home, and in their communities.
-He wants to be a channel and not a dam with the lessons learned thus far on his leadership journey as a Marine (21 years), husband (25 years), and father (25 years).
+He wants to be a channel and not a dam with the lessons learned thus far on his leadership journey as a Marine, husband, and father.